princeKike27/princeKike27/README.md

 - 👀 I'm a Data Analyst and a Python enthusiast.
 My expertise is in BI, Sales and Marketing Analytics.
 - 🌱 I’m currently learning Data Science
 - 💞️ Data, Technology, Sports Analytics and Philosophy are my passions.
-My name is Enrique Barón Gómez and I have been working in the data analysis field doing sales and marketing analytics for the past 4 years.
+My name is Enrique Barón Gómez and I have been working in the data analysis field doing BI and sales analytics for the past 4 years.
      I’ve held data analyst positions in dynamic and fast growing startups.
 I transitioned into analytics from a business background and even though, I was somewhat lost at the beginning of this journey; there has been an awesome community of online courses, teachers and students that helped me to learn about this field, so Thanks Guys!